The Apparition (Moreau, Musée d'Orsay): Style

 The Apparition stands apart from biblical and historic paintings of the period, incorporating elements of style which would become significant for the aesthetic and symbolist movement, while also anteceding surrealism.
 Whereas the Bible mentions Salome as acting out Herodias' will, Moreau draws her guided by her own lust.
 Among his series of Salome-paintings, the climactic The Apparition is the most openly erotic with a bare-breasted princess turned towards the viewer, her naked arm directed at the object she will soon receive.
 By accentuating her stillness, Moreau immobilizes her to be seen alternately as idol or sexual object or both.
 Some critics also ascribed her statuesque posture to fear, like French writer Joris-Karl Huysmans who muses on the painting in his influential decadent novel À rebours.

 Moreau himself described Salome as a "bored and fantastic woman, animal by nature and so disgusted with the complete satisfaction of her desires (that she) gives herself the sad pleasure of seeing her enemy degraded."
 His sensual presentation of Salome and innovative interpretation of traditional historic and mythological themes caused his art to be regarded as eccentric and provocative.
 Emphasizing instincts over reason, subjectivity over objectivity and suggestion over definition, the watercolor features essential qualities of symbolism as coined by French poet and critic Jean Moréas.
 Further, the scene's morbidity and underlying themes of necrophilia, incest and sadism associate it with the decadent movement and Fin de siècle art.
-These disparate elements and the use of complex techniques like highlighting, graftage and incisions, create a sublime ideal of the Orient.
-Excessive detail given to foreign costumes and background elements as strange mural reliefs on the pallast's columns proof characteristic for Moreau whose artistic style tending towards exoticism and orientalism was often referred to as "Byzanthine".
+These disparate elements and the use of complex techniques like highlighting, grattage and incisions, create a sublime ideal of the Orient.
+Excessive detail given to foreign costumes and background elements as strange mural reliefs on the palace's columns proves characteristic of Moreau, whose artistic style tends towards exoticism and orientalism and was often referred to as "Byzantine."
 Together with the mysterious titular vision they both evoke fantastic art and indicate his evolution towards fauvism and abstract painting.

 Rather than being solely a character from academic painting Moreau remained bound to despite his avant-garde tendencies, his Salome embodies the femme fatale of the Victorian imagination who was equally seductive and destructive.
 Defying conventions of historic and biblical painting, The Apparition became a source for surrealism as did others of Moreau's works.